ekzhang/bore/README.md

 Similar to [localtunnel](https://github.com/localtunnel/localtunnel) and [ngrok](https://ngrok.io/), except `bore` is intended to be a highly efficient, unopinionated tool for forwarding TCP traffic that is simple to install and easy to self-host, with no frills attached.

-(`bore` totals less than 400 lines of safe, async Rust code and is trivial to set up — just run a single binary for the client and server.)
+(`bore` totals about 400 lines of safe, async Rust code and is trivial to set up — just run a single binary for the client and server.)

 ## Installation